sorafication/dotfiles/README.md

 Select the folder where your config file is and restart iTerm.

+# Raycast Configuration

+Raycast has a lot of custom config like global hotkeys for window management.
+To export your current config open Raycast and choose 'Export Preferences & Data'.
+Importing can be done via 'Import Preferences & Data'.

+A current version of my own backup file is stored in personal cloud folder.

 # How to edit new apps/homebrew packages

 Go to your source directory of chezmoi and edit the corresponding 'run_once_*' file.